Techtonica/curriculum/dev-tools-setup/dev-tools-setup.md

 ### Objective
-**Students will be able to** do something that we'll list here:
+**Students will be able to**:
-- Things
-- More things
-- Even more things
-- Even more things
+- Edit a file in Sublime Text
+- Customize preferences in Sublime Text

 ### Specific Things To Teach
 - Things about the things